kite-sdk/kite-docs/tutorials/flume-capture-events.md

 1. In a web browser, enter the URL [`http://quickstart.cloudera:8034/demo-logging-webapp/`][logging-app].
 1. On the web form, enter any user ID and a message, and then click **Send** to create a web event.

-The Flume agent receives the events over inter-process communication (IPC), and the agent writes the events to the HDFS file sink.
+The Flume agent receives the events over inter-process communication (IPC), and the agent writes the events to the Hive file sink.
 Each time you send a message, Log4j writes a new `INFO` line in the terminal window.

 View the records in Hadoop using the Hue File Browser.